 "Artivism!" was curated by Victoria Reshetnikov and held at the CUNY Summit for Peace & Justice at Macaulay Honors College, March 31st-April 2nd, 2023.
 The CUNY Summit was organized by Rene Yaroshevsky and Macaulay Peace Action.
 Photographic documentation courtesy of Adela Schwartz.

-Artists: Mac Jackson, Carlos Sánchez-Tatá, Jorja Garcia, Grace Meinzer, Isai Soto, Cecilia Loeber, Alison Siegel, Randa Elsayed, Cathleen Luo, Moselle Douff, Marco LeMair, Danielle Sung, Lauren Lee, Spencer Klink, Forest Wong, Hart Hallos, Debbie Ali
+Artists: Mac Jackson, Carlos Sánchez-Tatá, Jorja Garcia, Meinzer, Isai Soto, Cecilia Loeber, Alison Siegel, Randa Elsayed, Cathleen Luo, Moselle Douff, Marco LeMair, Danielle Sung, Lauren Lee, Spencer Klink, Forest Wong, Hart Hallos, Debbie Ali